takn/SimpleBlockExplorer/README.md

 Instrumented tests should have a bit more coverage, only a couple of simple tests are in place with the purpose of demonstrating an understanding of how to work with them.
 Only a few fields are displayed for raw 'detail' data.

+Each block info is fetched using an RxJava range operator.
+This displays each block info from lowest (oldest) to highest (newest).
+The order should be reversed either by populating in reverse order or by having the adapter sort the list based on id num.